Quick guide to insects and diseases of tomatoes

 - See Growing healthy vegetables for more detailed information on how to keep your garden disease and pest free.

-Leaf spot and fruit rot diseases
+Preventing leaf spot and fruit rot diseases

 - Plant tomatoes where no tomatoes, potatoes, peppers or eggplants have been for the past 3-4 years.